kurdi89/Parcel-Netlify/README.md

-# Netlify and Parcel Demo
+# Netlify and Parcel
-easy and fast deployment with parcel and Netlify. this is made for a personal reference, please feel free to use share and play with.
+Easy and fast deployment with Parcel and Netlify. this is made for a personal reference, please feel free to use share and play with.

 ---